What is an Industrial Computer?

 3 Characteristics of Industrial Computers

-- Industrial computers are long life cycle solutions that are available for several years.
+- Long life cycle solutions that are available for several years.

 1. Industrial Computer Form-Factors and Mounting